loading…

 The schema cache lives in-process and vanishes when the MCP server restarts.

 Reference docs let Claude look things up after it's already chosen what to do.
-Skills shape the order of operations before any choice is made — they're a workflow with an embedded constraint set, not a cookbook.
-For "write a Clay formula" or "write a Claygent prompt," the workflow is the leverage.
-Reference material that doesn't change the order Claude does things in is mostly bulk Claude already knows from training.
+Skills shape the order of operations before any choice is made — a workflow with an embedded constraint set, not a lookup-after-the-fact cookbook.
+For "write a Clay formula" or "write a Claygent prompt," that ordering is the leverage.
+Those skills now live in clay-gtm-architect, but the rationale is unchanged.

 "Sync this workbook and tell me what it does"